Kubernetes Cluster API Provider IBM Cloud

 2. periodic-capi-provider-ibmcloud-e2e-vpc

-We also test the last two releases, release-0.5 and release-0.6 once every week.
+We also test the last two releases, once every week.

 Running the end-to-end tests locally